AndrewBrinker/drow/NOTE.md

 # How Building This Site Should Work

-Layouts are used when generating each page.
-Every page defaults to the same layout, but may use an alternative layout if desired.
+Templates are used when generating each page.
+Every page defaults to the same template, but may use an alternative template if desired.

 Static files and assets are copied directly to the root of the generated site.

-Pages are run through the assigned layout and are then copied into the root of the generated site at `/<page>/index.html`.
+Pages are run through the assigned template and are then copied into the root of the generated site at `/<page>/index.html`.
+Obviously, no "blog" page is allowed, as one is automatically generated.

 Posts are put into the `/blog` directory, with the file name `yyyy-mm-dd-title` turned into the file `/blog/<yyyy>/<mm>/<dd>/<title>/index.html`